thecowgoesmoo/MinimalDecouplingModel/README.md

 If you use this model, code, or the associated stability analysis in your research or project, please cite this repository:

-> [Author Name].
+> [Richard Moore, Gemini 3, ChatGPT-5.1].
 (2025). *Minimal Decoupling Model (MDM): A dynamical systems approach to automation economics*.
-GitHub. https://github.com/YourUsername/MinimalDecouplingModel
+GitHub. https://github.com/thecowgoesmoo/MinimalDecouplingModel

 ## License